Transitive projective planes and insoluble groups: Proving Lemma A

 \section{Proving Lemma A}

 Throughout this section we occupy ourselves with a proof of Lemma A. Lemma A is a purely group theoretic result; we will not refer to projective planes in this section.
 We use standard group theory notation, as described at the start of Subsection \ref{S: background}.
-Note that Lemma A was stated immediately prior to Proposition \ref{prop:implication}, as was the definition of $k_\heartsuit$, where $k$ is an integer.
+Note that Lemma A was stated on p.\pageref{la}.

-Throughout this section $q=p^a$ with $p\geq 7$ and $p\equiv 1\pmod3$ and $H$ is a subgroup of $GL_n(q)$.
-Suppose that $H$ lies in a maximal subgroup $M$ of $GL_n(q)$.
+Throughout this section $q=p^a$ with $p\geq 7$ and $H$ is a subgroup of $\GL_n(q)$.
+Suppose that $H$ lies in a maximal subgroup $M$ of $\GL_n(q)$.
 In order to prove Lemma A we will go through the possibilities for $M$ and $H$ and demonstrate that, in all cases, Lemma A holds.

-\subsection{The maximal subgroups of $GL_n(q)$}
+\subsection{The maximal subgroups of $\GL_n(q)$}

-Before we embark on a proof of Lemma A we need to outline a classification of the maximal subgroups of $G=GL_n(q)$.
+Before we embark on a proof of Lemma A we need to outline a classification of the maximal subgroups of $G=\GL_n(q)$.
 Such a classification was outlined in \cite{aschbacher2}; we follow the treatment of this result given in \cite{kl}.
 We take $V$ to be an $n$-dimensional vector space over $\Fq$.
 Let $\kappa$ be a sesquilinear (resp. quadratic) form defined over $V$.
 We will assume that $\kappa$ is either non-degenerate, or else is equal to the zero form.
 Define

 where $\lambda(g)\in \Fq^*$ and $\alpha(g)\in Aut(\Fq)$.
 In other words $\Gamma$ (resp. $\Delta$, $S$) is the set of {\it semisimilarities} (resp. {\it similarities}, {\it special isometries}) of $\kappa$.
 We record the groups we get for various choices of $\kappa$ \cite[Tables 2.1.B and 2.1.D]{kl}: